Arethusa / Octopus

 Description

-Obverse: Head of Arethusa right, wearing double loop earring, necklace, ampyx and sphendone; in left field, barley grain.
+Obverse: Head of Arethusa right, wearing helix earring, necklace, ampyx and sphendone; in left field, barley grain.

 Reverse: Octopus